 Early Semester Progress Reports (ESPR) are grades that are posted by undergraduate instructors around the 6th week of the semester for their students.
-The spring 2020 ESPR grades will be entered in GoldLink between February 25 and March 3.
+The Fall 2020 ESPR grades will be entered in GoldLink in late October.
 These early grades are a quick way to confirm how you’re doing in your courses and gives you an opportunity to seek resources and improve your final grade.
 These grades are not reflected on your official ETSU Academic Transcript.

 Log in to GoldLink and follow the directions below to access your ESPR grades.
 In GoldLink these grades are listed as midterm grades.

 Possible grades: A thru F, FN (failing due to non-attendance), NR (not reported), I (Incomplete), P (Passing)

 How to view MidTerm Grades in GoldLink?

 Choose GoldLink icon

 Log in using your User Name (ETSU domain name) and Password

 1. Talk with instructor(s) about missing grades, unexpected grades and opportunities and strategies for improving final grade.

 2. Seek Tutoring (CFAA, 1st floor of Sherrod Library)